SmileyChris/django-easy-images/README.md

 #### `ratio`

-The aspect ratio of the image to generate.
+The aspect ratio of the image to build.

 Use a float representing the ratio (e.g. `4/5`) or one of the following strings: "square", "video" (meaning 16/9), "video_vertical", "golden" (using the golden ratio), "golden_vertical".